 The Indian Shores Police Department wants to increase safety awareness among the residents and visitors in the towns of Indian and Redington Shores!

 Each month has a special focus geared toward the education of the motoring public and/or pedestrians.

-April's Safety Focus is DISTRACTED DRIVING!
+September's Safety Focus is Pedestrian Safety!